CirroBuild/FrostiDocs/docs/reference/function/conditional.md

 description: Conditional functions reference documentation.
 ---

-Conditionally functions allow for conditionally selecting input values.
-The `coalesce()` function is useful for handling null data values and providing replacement values.
+Conditional functions allow for conditionally selecting input values.
+For instance, the `coalesce()` function is useful for handling null data values and providing replacement values.

 ## coalesce